 However, responses to the pandemic have also proven that while these issues are complex, they are not beyond resolution.
 For example, the increase to JobSeeker meant that some of our participants, for the first time, were able to afford necessities such as medication and warm clothes.
 We have witnessed the collaboration of private and public sectors to implement evidence-informed measures that increased the level of mental health support, boosted income, and provided housing for people experiencing vulnerabilities.
 While these measures show that a more just and humane society is possible, many have been temporary and only provided short-term relief.

 Much like COVID-19, climate change is disproportionately impacting marginalised people and communities, including the people we work with.
 Our participants are more at risk of bearing the brunt of the current and long-term impacts of climate change because of where they live, their income, age, health conditions, disabilities, or where they work.
 As we continue to respond to the pandemic, it is therefore critical that we do not lose sight of the co-occurring climate crisis by ensuring our approach is grounded in principles of ecological justice and equity.

 Jesuit Social Services’ Federal Election platform, A Blueprint for a Just Recovery, draws on the organisation’s 45-year history of advocacy and action to provide recommendations across a range of interconnected social policy areas including youth justice, mental health, affordable housing, ecological justice, gender justice, and immigration and settlement.
 Since the Election, Jesuit Social Services has shared this platform with almost 30 Members of Parliament.

-  Some of Jesuit Social Services’ key recommendations for the new Federal Government include:
+Some of our key recommendations include:

 Jesuit Social Services continues to advocate for resources, policies, practices and ideas that reduce inequality, prejudice and exclusion and that, ultimately, reflect a more compassionate and just Australia.